stuartsierra/clojure-hadoop/README.txt

 USING THE LIBRARY IN HADOOP

-Run "mvn assembly:assembly" in this project, then include the "clojure-hadoop-1.0-SNAPSHOT-job.jar" file in the lib/ directory of the JAR you submit as your Hadoop job.
+Run "mvn assembly:assembly" in this project, then include the "clojure-hadoop-${VERSION}-job.jar" file in the lib/ directory of the JAR you submit as your Hadoop job.